kineticstoolkit/kineticstoolkit_doc/src/python_lists_creating.md

 # Creating lists and tuples

-As implied by its name, a list is a list of values.
-A tuple is also a list of values, however it cannot be modified after being created while a list can.
+As implied by its name, a list is an ordered collection of values.
+A tuple is also an ordered collection of values, but it cannot be modified after being created while a list can.
 Choosing between a list or a tuple is often philosophical:
 - We normally use a tuple to express a constant using a group of variables.
 The coordinates of a 2D point (x, y) is a good example.
 Once a 2D point is defined by its two coordinates (x, y), there is no use to append a third value to it.
 - We normally use a list to express an expandable list of values.
 A series of measurements \[x0, x1, x1, x2, x3\] is a good example.
 We may add or remove measurements from a list.